5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 ### Intel HD 530 iGPU Configuration
 I attempted to apply a Skylake framebuffer patch for the Intel HD 530 iGPU, followed by OpenCore Legacy Patcher (OCLP) 2.4.0 root patches to enable graphics acceleration in macOS Sonoma.

-- **Result**: Root patches were applied successfully, but the Window Server would crashe immediately after logging in, kicking me back to the login-screen.
+- **Result**: Root patches were applied successfully, but the Window Server would crash immediately after logging in, kicking me back to the login-screen.
 - **Solution**: Reverting root patches and spoofing a Kaby Lake framebuffer instead, so proper graphics acceleration is working

 ### Nvidia Quadro M2000M and Optimus Configuration